 Before joining Olympus, I was involved in logistics operations at a trading firm for about two years.
 When I became ready for a broader challenge, I focused my search on companies with a manufacturing arm, because I thought that the logistics organization of a manufacturing company would be responsible for a more diverse range of duties and I could gain a wider range of experience by joining one, and ended up choosing Olympus.
-While in school, I developed an interest in camera design and how SLR film cameras produce images, and so Olympus was a familiar name to me, which may have influenced my decision to join the company.
+While in school.

-Leader responsible for managing the flows of medical, scientific and imaging products to customers from Olympus’ distribution site
+Leader responsible for managing the flows of medical and scientific products to customers from Olympus’ distribution site

 "Logistics ensures the safe and reliable delivery of Olympus products that contribute to a better society to places all around the world."

 Q: What made you decide to join Olympus?

 I wanted to get involved in a broader range of logistics operations at a manufacturing company.

 Q: What do you do at Olympus?
 What do you find rewarding about your job?

 I feel great satisfaction when I manage to turn difficult challenges into triumphs.

 Currently I serve as a team leader responsible for onsite operations and management of a logistics location from which Olympus’ medical and scientific products head out to locations in Japan and abroad.
 My team ensures the smooth movement of Olympus’ medical and scientific products from production facilities to our location, and then from our location to clients and customers.
 Our location receives, warehouses and ships out a massive number of products every day, and about 150 staff dispatched by our contractors* pack and ship products in the warehouse on our premises.
 My primary responsibility is to ensure that products are shipped without a hitch, which I achieve by preparing shipping instructions so that everyone can pick and pack the right products for shipment.